outofcoffee/mempeak/README.md

 ## Acknowledgments

 - Inspired by the original [memusg](https://github.com/jhclark/memusg) by Jonathan Clark
-- Built as a more portable Go alternative with cross-platform support
+- Built as a portable Go alternative with cross-platform support